 - It's important to note that disabling cookies is likely to mean you experience a less streamlined browsing experience.

-- By continuing to use our Website, you are agreeing that we may place cookies on your computer in order to analyze the way you use our Website.
+By continuing to use AIM FLORIDA website, you are agreeing that we may place cookies on your computer in order to analyze the way you use our Website.